jul-m/gha-runner-compose/README.md

 -   **Main `Dockerfile` stages:**
     1.  **`base`:**
-        -   Copies the upstream scripts and `toolset.json` to `/imagegeneration/`.
+        -   Copies the frozen upstream scripts and assets from `docker-assets/from-upstream/` to `/imagegeneration/`, and local build logic from `docker-build/` to `/imagegeneration/docker-build/`.
-        -   Prepares the OS, configures APT, and installs prerequisites (runner, PowerShell, Microsoft repositories) via `local-install/install-prereqs.sh`.
+        -   Enables APT caching during build (temporarily disables `docker-clean` and symlinks `zz-disable-apt-clean.conf`), installs base packages, creates the `runner` user and directories, then runs `local-install/install-prereqs.sh` (installs the GitHub Actions runner, PowerShell, repositories).
+Finally restores APT settings via `local-install/clean-restore.sh`.
+        -   Sets the container startup: copies `entrypoint.sh`, sets `ENTRYPOINT ["/entrypoint.sh"]`, `USER runner`, and `WORKDIR` to `${RUNNER_WORKDIR}`.
     2.  **`runner-build`:**
-        -   Installs the components listed in `RUNNER_COMPONENTS` via `local-install/install-components.sh`.
+        -   Inherits from `${BASE_IMAGE}` (defaults to the `base` stage).
+It does not re-copy sources; it expects `/imagegeneration/` from the base image.
+        -   Re-enables the APT cache optimization during component installation, runs `local-install/install-components.sh` driven by `RUNNER_COMPONENTS` and optional `APT_PACKAGES` and `PWSH_MODULES`, then restores APT settings.
-        -   This script resolves dependencies and categories (`all`, `all-<category>`) defined in `local-install/components.csv`.
-        -   It records the installed components in `/imagegeneration/installed/components.txt` to avoid reinstallations.
+        -   Resolves dependencies and categories (`all`, `all-<category>`) defined in `local-install/components.csv`, and records installed components in `/imagegeneration/installed/components.txt` to avoid reinstallation.
-    3.  **Finalization:**
+    3.  **Resulting image:**
-        -   Cleans up build artifacts.
-        -   Copies the `entrypoint.sh` script.
-        -   Sets the `runner` user and the working directory (`WORKDIR`).
+        -   The `runner-build` stage is the one you should tag/use as the final image.

 -   **Component override logic:**
     -   For each component `<comp>`, the orchestrator first looks for a local script `docker-build/components/<comp>.sh`.